Congress a mirror of American society: REPORTER'S NOTEBOOK

 120,000 VACCINATED BAY AREA RESIDENTS DON'T HAVE PROOF, GOVERNMENT HAS NO PLANS TO HELP

 As schools encounter fights over masks and quarantines, the same is likely true on Capitol Hill.
 Masks were required on the House floor for months.
 Then the House relaxed the rule.
 Now masks are required again.
-The House can fine Members who don’t comply.
-Republicans certainly stoked the anti-max crowd.
+The House can fine members who don’t comply.
+Republicans certainly stoked the anti-mask crowd.
 A memo from the Capitol Police suggested they would arrest aides if they failed to don masks.
-In an effort to tarnish Pelosi ahead of the 2022 midterms, Republicans pinned the alleged threats on House Speaker Nancy Pelosi, D-Calif., suggesting that prospective mask arrests were part of her "dictatorial" control of the House.
+In an effort to tarnish House Speaker Nancy Pelosi, D-Calif., ahead of the 2022 midterms, Republicans pinned the alleged threats on Pelosi, suggesting that prospective mask arrests were part of her "dictatorial" control of the House.

 But new Capitol Police Chief Tom Manger dispelled those notions.
 Manger said officers would enforce the mandate but there was no aim to arrest anyone.